umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-9-to-10/index.md

 Once the Umbraco 10 project runs locally without any errors, the next step is to deploy and test on the Cloud Development environment.

-* Push the migration and changes to the Umbraco Cloud Development environment, see the [Deploying from local to your environments](../../Deployment/Local-to-Cloud/index.md) article.
+* Push the changes to the Umbraco Cloud **Development** environment, see the [Deploying from local to your environments](../../Deployment/Local-to-Cloud/index.md) article.

-* Test **everything** on the Development environment.
+* Test **everything** on the **Development** environment.

-* Deploy to the Live environment, see [Deploying from one Cloud environment to another](../../Deployment/Cloud-to-Cloud/index.md) article.
+* Deploy to the **Live** environment, see [Deploying from one Cloud environment to another](../../Deployment/Cloud-to-Cloud/index.md) article.

-## Step 5: Going live
+## Step 4: Going live

-Once the migration is complete, and the Live environment is running without errors, the site is ready for launch.
+Once the upgrade is complete, and the Live environment is running without any errors, the site is ready for launch.

 * Setup [URL Rewrites](../../../Reference/Routing/IISRewriteRules/index.md) on the Umbraco 10 site.
 * Assign hostnames to the project.